litestar-org/litestar/docs/tutorials/todo-app/1-accessing-the-list.rst

 Interactive documentation
 --------------------------

-So far we have explored our application by navigating to it manually, but there is another way: Litestar comes with an interactive documentation, which is generated for you automatically.
-All you need to do is run your app an visit http://127.0.0.1:8000/schema/swagger
+So far we have explored our TODO application by navigating to it manually, but there is another way: Litestar comes with interactive API documentation, which is generated for you automatically.
+All you need to do is run your app (``litestar run``) and visit http://127.0.0.1:8000/schema/swagger

 .. figure:: images/swagger-get.png